PythWare/Gokonworks/README.md

+# Update

+Gokonworks is being updated for a new modding workflow.
+The game can read loose files.
+So, Gokonworks will soon stop using Mod Creator/Mod Manager infavor of exe patching to make the game load loose file mods.

 # Gokonworks Info

 Gokonworks is a modding toolkit for Akiba's Trip Undead & Undressed.
 The design of Gokonworks is inspired by my favorite anime, How I Attended An All-Guy's Mixer.